Thursday, January 3, 2008

 Mexican Chocolate Meringues

 I believe this recipe comes from a Cooking Light magazine.
 I cannot date the magazine but I have been making these cookies, particularly around Christmas, for well over ten years.
 A favoorite holiday dessert is this cookie paired with an orange or clementine and, more recently also and an Almond Macaroon (photo below).
+BUT this is one of the trickiest recipes in my repertoire.
+Before making, see notes at the end of the recipe.

 Preheat oven to 350 degrees.